gunnarstevens/xmlReceipt/README.md

 ## Item dates
 There are a wide range of products, especially food, for which different dates such as best-before or by-use appear on.
 The item dates node hold all such date informations.
 For instance, food that goes off quickly like such as smoked fish, meat products and ready-prepared salads have a "use by" dates.
 Consumers should not use them after the end of the "use by" date on the label, even if it looks and smells fine as after this date could put your health at risk.
 In contrast, the best-before indicate minimum  durability to  which food  retains  its expected quality when it comes to flavour and texture, under proper storage and use.
-So the 'best before' dates are more about quality than safety
+So the 'best before' dates are more about quality than safety.
 However, in both case costumer value service could use this date to reminder to consume short-before-the-date-expired to prevent food wase.

 | Item       | Type         | Description                                                    |
 | ------------|-------------|----------------------------------------------------------------|